[Image: R2’s old crib mobile featuring Julian-Opie-inspired high-contrast black and white illustrations of our family members.]

 Quick Things You Need To Know:

-- Smash the kyriarchy: Our goal at this age is just to normalize diversity.
+- Normalize racial diversity: Our goal at this age is just to normalize diversity.
 Expose babies to real photographs of a wide range of ages, faces, gender presentation, and races.

 - From 0-4 months: Use books that can be propped open out-of-reach during tummy time.
 Simple clean lines and high black/white contrast is easiest for newborn brains to process.
 Periphery vision is better than center vision (which is still blurry), so set books just off-center during tummy time, instead of directly in front of them.